-With the property leveled and cleared of debris and rocks, foundation work can begin—assuming the infrastructure is in place (electricity, water, septic tanks) and the family has decided on a foundation: basement, crawlspace, slab or pier.
+With the property leveled and cleared of debris and rocks, foundation work can begin—assuming the infrastructure is in place (electricity, water, septic tanks).
+The family has decided on a foundation: basement, crawlspace, slab or pier.
 (Photo credit: Brian T for The Plan Collection)

 Perhaps the most important part of the home is its foundation because the entire structure rests on it.
 Remember the story of the “Three Little Pigs?”
 Not that anyone will build a house of straw or sticks.
 But make sure the foundation is rock solid, stays dry and free of cracks, and is constructed properly with all the safety measures in place.
 For a poured-concrete foundation, concrete can be poured into each wall section (or onto the floor in the case of a slab foundation) as soon as the foundation is dug and the forms are set.
 This step — including the time for the concrete to set and dry — may take from one to two weeks.
 A concrete-block foundation (basement or crawl space) may take a few days to a week or more to dig and build.